gcharot/Zabbix/zjstat/README.md

 * The first section shows if process(es) matching user input are running on the system
 * The second section shows the commands used to get memory statistics
-* The third section shows the collected data (collected stat dictionary) and the values that would be sent to zabbix (zabbix stat dictionary).
+* The third section shows the process collected data (collected stat dictionary) and the values that would be sent to zabbix (zabbix stat dictionary).
-* The fourth section show the zabbix_sender commands that would be executed if sent_to_zabbix > 0
+* The fourth section shows the zabbix_sender commands that would be executed if sent_to_zabbix > 0

-BE AWARE that the "collected stat dictionary" values are in KB (as reported by jstat) and "zabbix stat dictionary" values are in Bytes as it is much simpler to process by Zabbix.
+__BE AWARE__ that the "collected stat dictionary" values are in KB (as reported by jstat) and "zabbix stat dictionary" values are in Bytes as it is much simpler to process by Zabbix.

 If you're happy with the result, you can set send_to_zabbix back to 1 and proceed with zabbix integration !

 ## Zabbix integration

+### Principles

+zjstat monitoring is splitted in two phases :
+* Number of java process running which is retrieve with classical zabbix agent check
+* Memory stats which are sent via zabbix_sender once the number of process are returned.

+Memory stats are send through zabbix_sender in order to make sure all data are sent in the same time interval.

+For every process you would like to monitor, you need to ask yourself if you want to monitor only the number of process running or send the memory stats as well.
+This will decide which zabbix configuration to use.

+### Requirements

+* User zabbix is able to sudo jps as root without password
+* User zabbix is able to sudo jstat as root without password (memory stats only)
+* Host is able to send data to zabbix through zabbix_serder (zabbix trapper)

+### Zabbix agent configuration

 ## TODO